Business, Labour & Community: Partners in Workforce Development

 Each year WPH produces a Labour Market Plan.
 The Plan is the result of WPH’s annual community planning process that identifies priority labour market issues in Hamilton and documents their project and partnership solutions.
 The Plan is a community document and, as such, it can be used by organizations and individuals to inform labour market projects in Hamilton.

 In addition to producing the Labour Market Plan, WPH’s annual strategic plan consists of four projects and a few project partnerships every year.
 These activities rely on the Labour Market Plan and discussion at the Board table.

-Workforce Planning Hamilton is one of 25 training boards in Ontario.
-WPH is a not for profit organization and is funded by the Ontario Ministry of Training, Colleges and Universities.
+Workforce Planning Hamilton is one of 26 training boards in Ontario.
+WPH is a not for profit organization and is funded by the Ontario Ministry of Labour, Training and Skills Development.